Skip to main content

 Previous Lists

-The following table contains previous years' impaired water lists and related documents.
+The following table contains previous years' Water Condition Lists and related documents.

-EPA Approval column: Before an impaired waters list is official, it needs approval from the U.S. EPA.
+EPA Approval column: Before the Water Condition Lists are official, they need approval from the U.S. EPA.
 These are the approval documents from the EPA to the DNR for each assessment cycle.

-Public Comments and DNR Response column: Prior to sending an impaired waters list to the EPA for federal review, the list is sent out for a public comment period.
+Public Comments and DNR Response column: Prior to sending the lists to the EPA for federal review, the lists are sent out for a public comment period.
 These are the DNR's responses to public comment for each cycle.
 For additional information, visit Public Participation in Water Quality Assessments.

 Year List EPA Approval [PDF] Public Comments and DNR Response [PDF] Additional Supporting Documents [PDF]